 At Standens Barn Primary School, we recognise that the purpose of the Pupil Premium is primarily to narrow any achievement gap in Literacy and Numeracy.
 We believe this is best achieved by investing in high-quality class teaching, setting appropriate learning goals, well-executed differentiated lessons and high expectations for all pupils regardless of their personal circumstances.
 The additional funding has allowed us to set systems up in the school to support children for whom the funding is intended as well as direct support where this is seen as necessary.

-The barriers that disadvantaged children face include: difficulty acquiring reading skills, a smaller range of vocabulary, can also have SEND, and difficulty accessing quality learning resources.
+The barriers that disadvantaged children face include: difficulty acquiring reading skills, a smaller range of vocabulary, difficulty accessing quality learning resources and can possibly have many other additional needs.
 Through our plan, we aim to overcome these.